pivotal/docs-tap/namespace-provisioner/provision-developer-ns.md

 ## Manage a list of Developer namespaces

-There are 2 ways to manage the list of Developer namespaces that are managed by Namespace provisioner.
+There are 2 ways to manage the list of Developer namespaces that are managed by Namespace Provisioner.

 Using Namespace Provisioner Controller
 : Description